 For more great advice from a professional blogger, check out Jessica’s “Pro Tips” and download Gala Darling’s “Love & Sequins No. 7” podcast.
 They’re both chock-full of awesome tips that every blogger can use!

-I’m a small town girl from the sunshine state with an affinity for bookstores, beauty counters and unfussy style.
+I'm a small town lady from the sunshine state with an affinity for bookstores, beauty counters and unfussy style.

 I spend my days running my flower shop, and my nights blogging about what I love and what I wear.